rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 * -retain: The sent message is retained by the broker.
 This argument is optional.
 * -exactstat: Sends only a POWER stat response regardless of power/result settings.
 * -nodim: Don't include Dimming in a RESULT response.
-* *topic*: Can either be enclosed in "<>" (or any of the other standard forms) or not.
+* <i>topic</i>: Can either be enclosed in "<>" (or any of the other standard forms) or not.
 If a standard form is used, MQTT's standard prefixes and the Power post-fix will be added to create a full topic.
 Otherwise, a topic with neither "<" nor ">" is used as-is, without adding the standard pre- and post-fixes, essentially creating generic MQTT messages.
 If the topic contains spaces, the topic along with any "<" or ">", should be enclosed in double-quotes.
-* *payload*: The MQTT message payload to send and is valid only for "cmnd", "stat" and "pub" actions.
+* <i>payload</i>: The MQTT message payload to send and is valid only for "cmnd", "stat" and "pub" actions.
 Double-quotes or braces are NOT necessary for any spaces in the payload portion.
-* *callback*: The name of a proc in the calling plug-in that will process the subscribed-to incoming message and is valid only for "sub" and "unsub".
+* <i>callback</i>: The name of a proc in the calling plug-in that will process the subscribed-to incoming message and is valid only for "sub" and "unsub".
 It will be called like this:
 <pre>
     callback <i>fulltopic payload retain</i>
 </pre>
  * *fulltopic*: the complete topic, as received, including any prefix or postfix.
- * *payload*: the message payload.
+ * <i>payload</i>: the message payload.
  * When a new subscription is made by a client, all retained messages that match the full topic are reported with *retain* set to 1.
 Any messages matching the full topic that are subsequently received by the broker are reported with a value of 0.